David Raih: UCLA

 Raih's coaching career started at UCLA, where he spent two years as an intern (2008–09) working with the quarterbacks under head coach Rick Neuheisel.
 Raih left his six-figure salary job at Zimmer Inc. to become an unpaid intern for the UCLA.

 Iowa

 Raih spent three seasons as a graduate assistant coach at his alma mater, the University of Iowa, where he assisted with tight ends (2012) and the offensive line (2010–2011).

 Texas Tech

 In 2013 Raih joined Texas Tech as the director of high school relations, in addition to assisting with quarterbacks under head coach Kliff Kingsbury Raih was promoted to outside receivers coach going into the 2013 Holiday Bowl.

 Green Bay Packers

 Raih spent five seasons with the Packers, most recently working as the wide receivers coach after being promoted on January 24, 2018.
 He previously served as offensive perimeter coach, following a promotion on February 27, 2017, and was earlier named assistant offensive line coach on February 17, 2016.
-He was initially hired by Head Coach Mike McCarthy on February 7, 2014, and spent his first two years as the team’s coaching administrator.
+He was hired on February 7, 2014, and spent his first two years as the team's coaching administrator.